Dave Williams (Colorado politician): State House

 During the 2022 legislative session, Williams and the majority of Republicans rejected a resolution passed by the state house meant to urge congress to pass voting right legislation.
 Williams proposed two failed amendments to the resolution which included calling for an audit of the 2020 election, thanking the pro-Trump rioters that stormed the Capitol and decertifying the election results in favor for Trump.

+Chair of Colorado GOP

 On March 11, 2023, Williams was elected chair of the Colorado Republican Party for a two-year term.
 Williams' position as chairman of the party has been controversial among several other Republicans.
 Under his leadership, the party has faced a significant loss of funding, and an increase in infighting.